CodenameLambda/DoParser/README.md

 ## Using

-Don't even think about it, it isn't even remotly ready.
+Don't even think about it, it isn't even remotely ready.

 ## Contributing

-You can always contribute using Pull requests, or, if you contact me under dodo2998@gmail.com, by being added to the contributers.
+You can always contribute using Pull requests, or, if you contact me under dodo2998@gmail.com, by being added to the contributors.

 As the last option requires a lot of trust, you may get (kindly) reminded to use pull requests for now.